musana-engineering/musana.engineering.github.io/_posts/2025-09-6-devops-playbook-for-production-ai.markdown

 This is where DevOps and Platform Engineering brings value.
 By applying battle tested practices from modern software delivery such as automation, CI/CD pipelines, monitoring, and infrastructure-as-code (IAC), DevOps/Platform engineering teams are uniquely equipped to help organizations move from endless experimentation to production AI deployments that generate measurable ROI.

-In this multi-part blog series, I’ll show you what that effort looks like with a practical, end-to-end implementation of a Predictive AI project on Microsoft Azure.
+In this multi-part blog series, I’ll show you what that effort looks like with a practical, end-to-end implementation for a Predictive AI project on Microsoft Azure.

 ### Table of Contents
 - [Prerequisites](#prerequisites)